BabylonJS/Editor/doc/06 - adding-sounds/doc.md

 * .wav

 ## Adding assets to the project
-Textures can be added by browsing files and drag'n'dopping files.
+Sounds can be added by browsing files and drag'n'dopping files.
 In the assets panel, a tab named `Sounds` contains the list of all available sounds in the scene.

 ### Browsing for files
 Simply go to the "Assets" panel of the Editor and click "Add...".
 A dialog opens to select the files: